Roshaanf/MultipleBottomSheets/README.md

         sheetContainer.addFragment(2, Sheet3Fragment())
         sheetContainer.addFragment(3, Sheet4Fragment())
         sheetContainer.addFragment(4, Sheet5Fragment())

+        sheetContainer.lockedSheetIndex = 2
 ```
+* **sheetsContainer.lockedSheetIndex** locks the sheet at the specified index and sheets below that sheet.
+By default all sheets are unlocked, sheets lock can be removed by setting **sheetContainer.lockedSheetIndex=REMOVE_LOCK**.

 ## Limitations
 * Currently MultipleSheetsContainer supports layout_height="match_parent" or explicitly defined height, layout_height="wrap_content" is not supported.